Campus Partnerships

 - “Raising Our Voices,” a cross-school institute on the university campus

-- Spotlighting Justice, a participatory youth collaborative with tenth grade students
+- Spotlighting Justice, a participatory youth collaborative with 10th grade students

 - Lit Arts, an after-school program centering art-based social justice education and dialogue to support youth public engagement.